images: (c) pmedialive

 MBC – Absolutely!
 Held titles in three different weight classes same time.
 Nice choices so far.
 Are there more boxers who you like or who’ve influenced how you train?

-LJ – Thomas Hearns for that kronk style. (laughs) And I like Julian Jackson.
+LJ – Thomas Hearns for that Kronk style.
+And I like Julian Jackson.
 If you went down you stayed down.
 And I think Gervonta Davis can be a problem.

 MBC – Each one of those boxers, I can see why you chose them.
 And I can tell you get excited talking about them.